openfoodfacts/hunger-games/README.md

 ```

 #### Ensure you don't run into CORS issues

 * You may encounter CORS issues while testing Hunger Games on your localhost.
 You can use an extension to overcome those CORS exceptions on localhost.
-[You can use this one](https://chromewebstore.google.com/detail/moesif-origincors-changer/digfbfaphojjndkpccljibejjbppifbc?pli=1), for no particular reason (we haven't checked it's safe to use, Alexandre uses it though)
+[You can use this one](https://chromewebstore.google.com/detail/moesif-origincors-changer/digfbfaphojjndkpccljibejjbppifbc?pli=1), for no particular reason (we haven't checked it's safe to use)

 #### Generate the Countries list